j4w8n/supakit/README.md

 This module depends on the `clients` module.

-Handles logic for Supabase's `onAuthStateChange()`. `state` fetches a route, which is configurable, when the `SIGN_IN` and `SIGN_OUT` events fire.
+Handles logic for Supabase's `onAuthStateChange()`. `state` fetches a "cookie" route, which is configurable, when the `SIGN_IN` and `SIGN_OUT` events fire.
 It optionally takes in a writable store (typed for Supabase's User type) or `null`, and a callback function which receives the Supabase `event` and `session` if you need to do additional work post-login/logout.

+When you pass in Supakit's session store, the returned Supabase `session.user` info is available in the store immediately after login and logout.
+This is handy if you don't want to use SvelteKit's `invalidate()` or `invalidateAll()` methods.

 Here's a usage example.
-Perhaps a bit confusing, notice our store name is `session`; but the callback is also receiving `session`, which is returned from Supabase's `onAuthStateChange()`.
+Perhaps a bit confusing, notice our store name is `session`; but the callback is also receiving `session`, which is Supabase's returned session post login/logout.

 ```js
 <script>